the seduction

 the array-backed list is a hybrid: stationary data, moving relationships.

-it shines when the "dance" of the pointers is the algorithm itself.
+it shines when the rewiring of pointers is the work the algorithm actually does.

 - dancing links: the algorithm is the rewiring of neighbors. the data (the matrix 1s and 0s) never moves; only the visibility changes.